vakkadar/algosInScala/README.md

 # algosInScala
-Algorithms in Scala from Book of Robert Sedgewick and Kevin Wayne Hardcover
+Algorithms in Scala from Book Algorithms (4th Edition) of Robert Sedgewick and Kevin Wayne